Alan S. Rabson: Early life and education

 Born Alan Saul Rabinowitz in Brooklyn, New York on July 1, 1926, Rabson grew up in Jamaica, Queens, New York.
 He attended the University of Rochester as an undergraduate, and received his MD from the State University of New York.

 Career

-He joined the Public Health Service during the Korean War and studied virology at what it now the Centers for Disease Control and Prevention.
+Rabson joined the Public Health Service during the Korean War and studied virology at what it now the Centers for Disease Control and Prevention.
 He joined the National Institutes of Health in 1955 as the only pathology resident at the newly opened NIH Clinical Center.
 After being hired as a faculty member a year later, he began his career of studying oncoviruses.
 He was the director of NCI's division of cancer biology from 1975 to 1995.
 He then served as deputy director of the NCI from 1995 until he retired in 2015.
 Rabson also had appointments as an instructor at George Washington University and Georgetown University.
 He was an elected member of the National Academy of Medicine (Institute of Medicine).